Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Discussion

 \subsection{Social-quantum duality}

-We found a mathematical analogy between our model and a mean-field description of $SU(N)$ spin model with two-- and three--body couplings.
-We believe that the exact correspondence between Schelling-type social model an a full graph and $SU(N)$ quantum spin systems represents more than just a mathematical curiosity.
-It might establish a new bridge between statistical physics and sociology, enabling the transfer of both quantitative methods and conceptual frameworks between these disciplines.
-The Young diagram formulation could provide a powerful language for describing social stratification patterns, while the social interpretations could offer new perspectives on quantum many-body phenomena.
-This interdisciplinary connection promises to yield new insights in both fields.
-Moreover, this analogy could provide new tools for analyzing finite-size effects in social networks.
-While the exact equivalence holds in the thermodynamic limit, real social and quantum systems are of finite sizes.
-The "spin occupation language" merged with the Young diagram approach could offer systematic ways to compute $1/N$ corrections, potentially revealing how small cluster sizes affect segregation thresholds.
+We have established a mathematical correspondence between our model and mean-field $SU(N)$ spin systems with two- and three-body couplings \cite{polychronakosNonabelianFerromagnetsThreebody2025}.
+We believe this exact correspondence between Schelling-type social models on complete graphs and $SU(N)$ quantum spin systems represents more than a mathematical curiosity --- it establishes a bridge between statistical physics and sociology, enabling transfer of quantitative methods and conceptual frameworks between disciplines.

+The Young diagram formulation provides a powerful language for describing social stratification patterns, while the social interpretations offer new perspectives on quantum many-body phenomena.
+This interdisciplinary connection promises to yield insights in both fields.
+Moreover, this correspondence provides tools for analyzing finite-size effects.
+While the exact equivalence holds in the thermodynamic limit, real social and quantum systems have finite sizes.
+The spin occupation language, merged with the Young diagram approach, could enable systematic $1/N$ corrections, potentially revealing how small cluster sizes affect segregation thresholds.

-The minor distinction between "social" and "quantum" models consists in the fact that in Shelling-like model on a fully connected graph we consider the microcanonical ensemble with fixed number of communities ("colors"), $q$, while the quantum $SU(N)$ spin system is studied in \cite{polychro3} in an grand canonical ensemble where the dimension of representation, $N$, is fixed only in average.
+This \enquote{social-quantum} duality enables significant cross-disciplinary insights: \begin{itemize} \item For social modeling, it provides: (i) quantitative measures of segregation through Casimir eigenvalues; (ii) classification schemes for social structures via Young diagrams. \item Conversely, for quantum physics, the social analogies offer: (i) new interpretations of symmetry breaking as \enquote{opinion stratification}; (ii) interpretation of quantum fluctuations as individual opinions shared by social agents in the fully connected network; (iii) interpretation and visualization of quantum phenomena in terms of cross-cultural mental behavior. \end{itemize}